judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 2. **Normalcy bias** - the refusal to plan for, or react to, a disaster which has never happened before.
 3. **Heard instinct** - the behavior of individuals in a group acting collectively without a centralized direction.

 I've been writing a lot about planning recently.
-Most of that planning has focused on [identifying and pursuing your life goals]({{ site.url }}/happiness/).
+Most of that planning has focused on [identifying and pursuing your life goals](/happiness/).
 Planning for a successful future is very important, but what about planning for disaster? **How can forethought and planning increase your ability to survive difficult times?**

 This article covers some hard topics.
 By facing them head-on together, I hope that you and I will both be better equipped in the future to respond positively to these events, should we ever experience them first-hand.

-{% cloudinary /assets/images/2020/04/crichton-leprechaun.jpg alt="An amateur sketch of the Crichton Leprechaun reported in Mobile, Alabama in 2006." description="" %}
+{% cloudinary /assets/images/2020/04/crichton-leprechaun.jpg alt="An amateur sketch of the Crichton Leprechaun reported in Mobile, Alabama in 2006." %}

 ## Non-violent crime